TVATDCI/Star-Wars-Character-Data-API/README.md

 2. **Protected Routes**:

-   - The next step is to implement Bearer token logic to protect routes like `/api/characters`.
+   - Bearer token logic to protect routes like `/api/characters`.
 This ensures only authenticated users can access certain endpoints.
    - Implement Bearer token logic in the backend to protect routes.
    - Update the frontend to include the token in the `Authorization` header for authenticated requests.